 The GIIN offers specialized impact investment training to fund managers.

-If your organization is interested in deepening its engagement with the impact investment market by joining a global community of like-minded peers, consider GIIN membership.
+If your organization is interested in deepening its engagement with the impact investing market by joining a global community of like-minded peers, please consider GIIN membership.
 Click here to learn more about membership.